Now Reports

 Ishibashi Cultural Center

 Within the expansive embrace of a cultural complex, a sanctuary for arts and knowledge, lies a captivating plum orchard and a magnificent avenue adorned with plum trees.
 This tranquil enclave is graced with the ‘Harubai’ plum trees, a cherished gift from Hefei, the sister city of Kurume in China.
 About 140 plum trees, resplendent in hues of red and white, dot this orchard, each standing as a testament to the flourishing friendship and cultural ties between these sister cities.
 The orchard’s vibrant bloom is not just a visual delight but a symbol of the harmonious fusion of nature and culture, making this spot a unique and enchanting destination.
+The Plum Festival will be held from February 15 to 28, featuring plum-themed desserts, concerts, and flower workshops.

 Plum in Ishibashi Cultual Center, 石橋文化センターの梅

-• Best time to view: Mid-Feb. ~ Early Mar.
+• Best time to view: Mid-Feb. ~ early Mar.

 • Approx. 140 trees